Thepchaiya Un-Nooh: 2014–15 season

 Un-Nooh qualified for the International Championship for the second year in a row, but was edged out 6–5 by Fergal O'Brien in the first round.
-He also lost in a deciding frame in the first round of the UK Championship against Robin Hull, despite making breaks of 137 and 117 during the match.
+He also lost in a deciding frame in the first round of the UK Championship against Robin Hull, making breaks of 137 and 117 during the match.
 Un-Nooh won five games to reach the semi-finals of the Xuzhou Open where he beat Mark Williams 4–1 to play in his first final in a professional event.
 He was defeated 4–1 by Joe Perry, but he described Un-Nooh as an exceptional talent after the match.

-Un-Nooh defeated defending champion Ding Junhui in the first round of the Indian Open, calling it his biggest win after the match.
+Un-Nooh defeated defending champion Ding in the first round of the Indian Open, calling it his biggest win after the match.
 He also stated that he didn't feel he could win the title.
-Nevertheless, he whitewashed Luca Brecel 4–0 and then recorded wins over Jamie Jones and Mark Davis to reach the semi-finals of a ranking event for the first time.
+He then whitewashed Luca Brecel 4–0 and then recorded wins over Jamie Jones and Mark Davis to reach the semi-finals of a ranking event for the first time.
 Un-Nooh compiled a trio of half-century breaks to race into a 3–0 lead over Ricky Walden, but went on to lose 4–3.
 His Asian final saw him finish fourth on their Order of Merit to make his debut in the Grand Final, where he was knocked out 4–1 by Mark Williams in the first round.
 Un-Nooh's rise up the rankings continued as he ended the year 49th in the world.

 2015–16 season

 Un-Nooh scored his first professional win at the 2015 Six-red World Championship in Bangkok, Thailand.
-He beat world champion Stuart Bingham and former UK Champion Judd Trump en route to a final with China's Liang Wenbo, which he won 8–2 in frames.
+He beat world champion Stuart Bingham and Judd Trump en route to a final with Liang Wenbo, which he won 8–2 in frames.
 Un-Nooh missed the final black in attempting to make a maximum break in his 6–2 loss to Neil Robertson at the UK Championship.
 He appeared on Channel 4 show TFI Friday a few days later to recreate the shot, and this time potted it.
 At the World Grand Prix, Un-Nooh eliminated Marco Fu 4–3 and Mark Allen 4–2 to reach the quarter-finals.
-He made breaks of 97, 84 and 74 to lead 3–1, but Ding Junhui took the match 4–3.
+He made breaks of 97, 84 and 74 to lead 3–1, but Ding took the match 4–3.
 Incredibly, in the final round of World Championship qualifying, Un-Nooh missed another 147 final black.
 He did make a 144 later on in the match, but his opponent Anthony McGill won 10–7.
 Un Nooh increased his ranking by 16 places over the year to end it as the world number 33.